FAQ

 Urban Heathland

-After the acquisition of the site in August 2021 preparatory construction measures began, in particular the clearance of explosive ordnance.
-After eliminating any dangerous waste, the first civil engineering work started in 2022/2023, as well as the restoration and reconstruction work on the existing buildings in the Urban Tech Republic.
-This is followed by construction of the first residential units and of the education campus in Schumacher Quartier.
-Start of construction is expected to be in 2026.
+With the takeover of the site in August 2021, preparatory construction measures began, in particular the clearance of explosive ordnance.
+Following the removal of existing contaminated sites, the first civil engineering measures for technical development began in 2022/2023.
+Conversion and renovation work on the existing buildings in the Urban Tech Republic will also begin.
+The construction of the first residential buildings and the educational campus in Schumacher Quartier is expected to follow in 2028.

 We are expecting an implementation period of around 20 to 30 years.

-We are expecting an implementation period of around 20 to 30 years.
-The education campus and the first residential buildings in Schumacher Quartier are expected to be finished by 2028/29; the final ones in the 2030s.
-Construction in the Urban Tech Republic will probably last another ten years, but it may also take less or even more time, depending on the economic situation.
-The research and industrial site will never be truly “finished” – it will keep evolving quickly and easily, with its face also constantly changing.
+The Schumacher Quartier will be completed in the 2030s.
+Construction work in the Urban Tech Republic will probably continue for another ten years, but may take less or more time depending on the economic situation.
+The research and industrial location will never be truly “finished” – it will develop and change in an agile manner.

 No, that won’t happen.
 Large parts of the existing buildings are listed buildings and will form the nucleus of the future Urban Tech Republic.
 The iconic ensemble of buildings will be preserved for Berlin.
 Only lower grade parts without protected status will be removed, for example containers, tanks above ground and such like, or buildings that do not form part of the historic architectural ensemble.

-The Berliner Hochschule für Technik will move into central Terminal A – in all likelihood in 2027.
-Terminal B is planned as start-up and event center.
-A technology center with laboratories, offices and workshops is being built in Terminal D. There are numerous ideas for the tower, but a decision about its subsequent use has not yet been made.
+The Berlin University of Applied Sciences will move into the central Terminal A – probably in 2028.
+Terminal B is intended as a start-up and event center.
+Terminal D will house a technology center with laboratories, offices and workshops.
+There are numerous ideas for the tower – but its subsequent use has not yet been decided.

-Terminal C will be dismantled.
-This provisional annex, dating from 2007, is neither part of the historic ensemble nor a listed building.
+Terminal C is expected to be demolished.
+This temporary extension from 2007 is not part of the historical ensemble and is not a listed building.

-All future properties in Berlin TXL are available to investors as part of leasehold estate contracts.
-In this way, the State of Berlin retains ownership of the properties.
+All future plots in Berlin TXL are available to investors within the framework of leasehold contracts.
+This means that ownership of the land remains with the State of Berlin.

-Companies and institutions conforming to profile in the field of urban technologies can acquire a leasehold estate contract for properties in the Urban Tech Republic.
-The ground rent is determined by the type and degree of the future use and the corresponding stipulations of the State of Berlin, as is also the term of leasehold estate contracts.
+Companies and institutions from the field of urban technologies that conform to the profile can acquire the leasehold for land in the Urban Tech Republic.
+The ground rent is based on the type and extent of future use and the corresponding requirements of the state of Berlin – as is the term of the leasehold contracts.

-Half of the area in Schumacher Quartier goes to state-owned housing associations.
-The other half will be offered, also as part of the awarding of leasehold estate contracts, to housing cooperatives, construction groups, and providers tendering for special types of housing (e.g. student residences).
-Further information about Schumacher Quartier can be found here: https://schumacher-quartier.de/en/
+Half of the space in the Schumacher Quartier will go to state-owned housing associations.
+The other half will be offered to housing cooperatives, building groups and providers of special forms of housing (e.g. student apartments), also as part of the allocation of heritable building rights.
+Further information on the Schumacher Quartier can be found here: https://www.schumacher-quartier.de

-The landscape area, the landscape park and the district park in Schumacher Quartier are available to the general public.
-No leasehold estate can be acquired here.
+The landscape area, the landscape park and the neighborhood park in the Schumacher Quartier are available to the general public.
+No heritable building rights can be acquired here.

-Urban Tech Republic: First spaces in the existing buildings of the former airport are already able to be leased in tandem with the construction process.
-Some buildings are still to be renovated before their long-term further use.
-Rents will be based on the commercial leasing in the respective market situation.
-In the start-up and technology centers that are being created, the spaces are being made available to eligible start-up companies under more favorable conditions.
+Urban Tech Republic: The first spaces in the existing buildings of the former airport can already be rented in parallel with the construction work.
+Some buildings are still being refurbished before their long-term continued use.
+Rents for commercial leases are based on the respective market situation.
+In the start-up and technology centers that are being created, space will be made available to eligible start-up companies at reduced rates.

-Schumacher Quartier: The first residential units are expected to be ready to occupy starting in 2028/29 and will be leased out by the state-owned housing associations and cooperatives.
-The proportion of subsidized rents will be approximately 35-40 per cent in the district.
+Schumacher Quartier: The first apartments are expected to be ready for occupancy from 2028/29 and will be rented out by the state-owned housing associations and cooperatives.
+The proportion of subsidized rents in the quarter is around 35-40 percent.

-• Bus line 109 goes to the new Urban Tech Republic terminus, which is also the meeting point for the site tours.
-You can find the bus route to the Urban Tech Republic here.
+• Bus 109 runs to the Urban Tech Republic terminus, which is also the meeting point for the site tours.
+Before that, it also stops at the General-Ganeval-Brücke for the exit to the Infocenter Berlin TXL.
+You can find the route to the Urban Tech Republic stop here.

-• With continued development of the Urban Tech Republic and Schumacher Quartier, new connections to the Public Transport Network can be expected.
-In the future, there will also be a tram connection.
+• With the further development of the Urban Tech Republic and the Schumacher Quartier, new public transport connections are to be expected.
+In future, there will also be a streetcar connection.

-The former Tegel Airport is a major construction site, which also has repercussions on its surroundings and the neighborhood.
-We would like to keep these as small as possible and at the same time we ask for your understanding for necessary measures.
+The former Tegel Airport is a major construction site, which also has an impact on the surrounding area and neighborhood.
+We would like to keep these as small as possible and ask for your understanding for the necessary measures.

 The construction site access road is located at the former airport access road on Saatwinkler Damm (south access road).
 There will be a second one on Kurt-Schumacher-Damm in the future.

-Meteorstrasse will be converted into an urban road with new sidewalks and bike paths, grass verges planted with trees, as well as two lanes in both directions.
-Here also restrictions are to be expected during the construction work.
+Meteorstraße will be converted into a city street with new footpaths and cycle paths, tree-planted grass verges and two lanes in both directions.
+Restrictions are also to be expected here during the construction work.

-Naturally we will inform you in a timely manner about any upcoming measures.
+Of course, we will inform you in good time about upcoming measures.

-As part of the Integrated Urban Development Plan (German acronym ISEK), various measures are being implemented for development of the area close to Tegel Airport.
-You will find more detailed information about this on the website of the Senate Administration for Urban Development, Construction and Housing.
+As part of the Integrated Urban Development Concept (ISEK), various measures are being implemented to develop the area around Tegel Airport.
+Further information on this can be found on the website of the Senate Department for Urban Development, Building and Housing.

-Parts of the “TXL North” development site will continue to be used by the helicopter squadron of the Federal Armed Forces Air Wing. (“Bundeswehr-Flugbereitschaft”) Planning for this quarter is still in its infancy.
+Parts of the “TXL North” development site will continue to be used by the helicopter squadron of the German Armed Forces Air Wing.
+Planning for this quarter is still in its infancy.
 We are currently working on the feasibility analysis.

-Berlin TXL is being financed from several different public and private sources: From Berlin’s budgetary resources, subsidies from the EU and the Federal Government, and the marketing and leasing of premises.
-In all we are counting on total investments of around eight billion euros, the major portion of which will be private investments.
+Berlin TXL will be financed from various public and private sources: Berlin budget funds, EU and federal subsidies and the marketing and leasing of space.
+Overall, we expect total investment of around eight billion euros, the majority of which will be private investment.

 Tegel Projekt GmbH is a public corporation and awards the contracts as part of public tender procedures that, depending on their size, are published on the stipulated platforms, for example on the State of Berlin’s tendering platform.
 Join in our public tenders – we look forward to working with you!

-Quite the opposite: It’s rather that the traffic will be lighter and the environment will be freed up.
-As a comparison: Before the slump in air traffic as a consequence of the Corona crisis, every day there were more than 70,000 people en route to the airport – via the bottleneck that was the airport feeder road.
-In the future as many as 20,000 people will work in the area and around 10,000 people will live there.
-In addition, an innovative mobility concept has been developed for Berlin TXL.
+On the contrary: traffic will tend to decrease and the surrounding area will be relieved.
+For comparison: before the collapse in air traffic as a result of the coronavirus crisis, more than 70,000 people traveled to the airport every day – via the bottleneck of the airport feeder road.
+In the future, up to 20,000 people will work in the area and around 10,000 people will live there.
+An innovative mobility concept has also been developed for Berlin TXL.

-Not in the short term – when air traffic stopped, the grounds were closed.
-In our Infocenter Berlin TXL in Building V you are able to obtain information, visit exhibitions or participate in events, but also get the opportunity to book the premises for your event.
+Not in the short term.
+The site was closed when air traffic ceased.
+However, our Infocenter Berlin TXL in Building V is available for you to obtain information, visit exhibitions or take part in events, and you can also book the premises for your event.

 To ensure that many people can enjoy this special place, guided tours of the grounds take place regularly.
 The two-hour outdoor walks can be booked at https://museumsdienst.berlin.
 Individual existing areas are also used for events.

-All sports and play areas in the district and landscape park will be designed taking into account gender guidelines and with as few barriers as possible in order to promote communal play.
-With regards to sports and playing facilities, shade roofs and seating facilities, picnic tables and informal bleachers have been arranged creating a wide variety of places to meet.
+All sports and play areas in the neighborhood and landscape park will be designed with gender requirements in mind and as barrier-free as possible to support joint play.
+Shade roofs and seating, picnic tables and informal stands will be arranged in the sports and play areas to create a variety of meeting points.

 Visualization of the finished project area - © Macina/ Tegel Projekt GmbH